 American University of Health Sciences does not discriminate on the basis of sex, age, physical handicap, race, creed or religion in its admission to or treatment in its program and activities, including advertising, training, placement and employment.
-The school president is the coordinator of Title IX-the Educational Amendments Act of 1972, which prohibits discrimination on the basis of sex in any education program or activity receiving federal financial assistance.
-All inquiries or complaints under the sex discrimination provisions of Title IX should be directed to the school president.
-The school Director must act equitably and promptly to resolve complaints and should provide a response within seven working days
+The school provost is the coordinator of Title IXthe Educational Amendments Act of 1972, which prohibits discrimination on the basis of sex in any education program or activity receiving federal financial assistance.
+All inquiries or complaints under the sex discrimination provisions of Title IX should be directed to the school provost.
+The school provost must act equitably and promptly to resolve complaints and should provide a response within seven working days